Author: Brad Epker

 As mentioned above, a meeting invitation or reminder sent via email on average is read 90 minutes later, but text messages are read in near real time.
 Invites and updates can then be added to a calendar with a quick tap.

 As mortgage lenders look to improve the customer experience for borrowers, we see real opportunity to leverage SMS text messaging and mobile internet.
-You can learn more about how we can help by requesting a demo or trying one of our Instant Apps.
+You can learn more about how we can help by visiting our SMS for mortgage lending page and requesting a demo.

 Brad Epker has over 30 years enterprise sales and sales management, with time split between Fortune 500 C+ sales experience and start-up sales and market development leadership.
 He received his MBA in Technology Management from the University of Washington and currently serves as Chatbox’s Chief Revenue Officer.